 So far, the initiative has received a groundswell response among students.

 Drury increased its course offerings from five to eight courses, and boosted enrollment from 81 to 229 students.

 Lee previously offered about three AP courses each year.
 This year the school is offering five full AP classes.
-Enrollment in AP courses at Lee has increased from 13 to 76 students.

 In many cases at both schools, students are taking more than one AP course this year.